 The Mets trade highly touted prospect Lastings Milledge to the Nationals in exchange for fly chaser Ryan Church and catcher Brian Schneider.
 Although the transaction helps New York fill its immediate needs behind the plate and in the outfield, the trade appears to favor Washington due to Milledge's perceived potential.

 The Angels vote to give a full postseason share to the estate of Nick Adenhart, the rookie pitcher who died in a fatal car accident a few hours after winning his first start of the season in April.
 The Halos, who lost the ALCS to the Yankees, each earned an additional $138,039 due to their playoff appearance.

 TBS spokesman Jeff Pomeroy confirms Chip Caray, who just completed his third season as the lead play-by-play announcer, and the network have decided to part ways.
-The son of the beloved late Braves broadcaster Skip Caray and the grandson of the legendary play-by-play announcer Harry Caray had been heavily criticized for his postseason work in which he miscalled plays, cited misinformation and for being very subjective while calling the game.
+The son of the beloved late Braves broadcaster Skip Caray and the grandson of the legendary play-by-play announcer Harry Caray had been heavily criticized for being too subjective doing the play-by-play in postseason games, miscalling plays, and for sharing misinformation.

 The Dodgers sign free agent Juan Uribe to a three-year, $21 million deal to play second base for the team.
 The enthusiastic and versatile 31 year-old Dominican infielder also gives new manager Don Mattingly more options at shortstop and third base.